Corporate Governance Guidelines

 5. Independent Directors' Discussions

-The Board shall have separate regularly scheduled meetings for the independent directors scheduled at least once a year during the regularly scheduled Board meetings.
+The Board shall have separate regularly scheduled meetings for the independent directors scheduled at least once a quarter during the regularly scheduled Board meetings.
 However, the independent directors may meet as often as needed at their discretion.
 The Chairman of the Board will, as long as the Chairman is independent, assume the responsibility of chairing the meetings of independent directors and shall bear such further responsibilities, which the independent directors as a whole might designate from time to time.

 6. Director Orientation and Continuing Education